duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_advanced_backend.md

 # Advanced Spice Handlers
-These advanced handle function techniques are specific to Spice plugins:
+These advanced handle function techniques are specific to Spice instant answers:

 **Multiple parameters in spice_to call**.
 If you need to substitute multiple parameters into the API call like how the [RandWord Spice](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/RandWord.pm) uses two numbers to specify the min and max length of the random word, you can use **from** keyword.